 We are not harming any of your rights and interests.

-We do not share your information with any other organisations or individuals unless we are when obliged to by law, for purposes of national security, taxation and criminal investigations and in the following instances:
+• Unless we are obliged to by law, for purposes of national security, taxation or criminal investigations.

 We hold your information only as long as necessary for each reason that we use it.
 We have provided some examples of the time we will keep your information in this paragraph but you can contact us for more information.